 At the time the Standards were published, the only PTRRS widely available in the market were compression services for uncleared OTC derivatives.
-Since then, other PTRRS have been developed, such as, counterparty risk optimisation.
-These two services have generally been used by major banks.
+Since then, other PTRRS have been developed, such as, counterparty risk optimisation and basis risk mitigation.
+These services have generally been used by major banks.

-The market, however, is evolving and growing as third-party service providers expand with new market participants, asset classes (from interest rates to FX and commodities), service offerings (compression to more sophisticated risk optimisation services) and, types of risks (notional amount reduction to counterparty risk reduction).
-Based on IOSCO members' experience, the two main PTRRS currently offered continue to be portfolio compression and counterparty risk optimization.
-This report therefore focuses on these two types of PTRRS but may also be informative with respect to PTRRS developed in the future.
+The market, however, is evolving and growing as third-party service providers expand with new market participants, asset classes (from interest rates to FX and commodities), service offerings (compression to more sophisticated risk optimisation services) and, types of risks (notional amount reduction to counterparty risk reduction).4 Based on IOSCO members' experience, the two main PTRRS currently offered continue to be portfolio compression and counterparty risk optimisation.
+We acknowledge that PTRRS providers are adding new services regularly, such as basis risk mitigation services, which are bulk risk mitigation services designed to review a portfolio and apply optimisation algorithms to identify risk-reducing opportunities for PTRRS users and generate market neutral outputs with the purpose of reducing fixing or strike risk.5 This report nevertheless focuses on these two types of PTRRS but may also be informative with respect to other types of existing PTRRS, such as basis risk mitigation and other PTRRS that may be developed in the future.